biximilien/interviewLogMeIn/README.md

 # LogMeIn Interview Assignment

 This is the exercise I was assigned for my interview at LogMeIn.
-The original assignment document is `assignment.pdf` and is included in the repo.
+The original assignment document is `assignment.pdf` and is included in the repository.

 ## Documentation